 Don't worry about the VI editor.
 We will discuss it while we set up our text editor.
 Press enter and see your configuration file.
 Mine is already set to show you.
 You will not get any value if you have not already set it.

-Let see an example to see why we need to set up these values while working in an project.
-Many people works on one project but the only thing that can identify you is your username or email.
-If you don’t configure these values inside your config file, these values (name and email etc) are taken randomly.
+Let see an example to see why we need to set up these values while working on a project.
+Many people work on one project but the only thing that can identify you is your username or email.
+If you don't configure these values inside your config file, these values (name and email, etc) are taken randomly.
 So when you commit any change, this change is reflected along with your username and email which are random and no one will be able to recognize or remember your credentials.
-This creates a lot of problem in the team.
+This creates a lot of problems in the team.
 Hence, we should change this config file.

 How to Set Up Default Credentials for Git Config?